North Manitou Island: Description

 North Manitou Island is shaped like an upside-down teardrop, with the now-forested body of the 'drop' surrounding Lake Manitou, and the tail of the drop narrowing into sandy, exposed Dimmick's Point on the island's southeastern extremity.
 The ferry dock and ranger station are on the island's central eastern shore, directly east of Lake Manitou.

 The island is in Leelanau County and is part of the Sleeping Bear Dunes National Lakeshore, although it is over 6 mi offshore.
 Park passes and camping fees are required.
 The island can be accessed by a ferry service from Leland; private watercraft are permitted with limited docking.
-No wheeled vehicles are allowed on the island other than those used by the National Park Service or to cart off a dead deer, or to move trash bags.
+No wheeled vehicles are allowed on the island other than those used by the National Park Service or to cart off a dead deer.
 No campfires are allowed on the island except at public firepits near the ranger station.
 Similarly there is only one water spigot, and one outhouse, in the same area.